li-2020-jl/Jialu-Li_Portfolio/final_project_JialuLi.md

 ### User research & planned project revisions for next week based on feedback
-#### user-research protocol
+#### User-research Protocol
-a. the target audience： My targeted users are those who have a concern about the pandemic and those who wish to put a pause on the raising cases.
+1. the target audience： My targeted users are those who have a concern about the pandemic and those who wish to put a pause on the raising cases.
 User needs:
 * Find out trends of the pandemic and know when to get prepared for case surge.
 * Find out effective ways to stop the spreading.
 * Know the reason why cases are increasing

-b.
-My approach to identifying representative individuals to interview I plan to find people around me who meet the characteristics of the targeted users to conduct user testing.
+2. My approach to identifying representative individuals to interview I plan to find people around me who meet the characteristics of the targeted users to conduct user testing.

-c. your interview script：
+3. your interview script：

 Hello, I am a student working on a data storytelling project about the impact of the partial COVID-19 restriction on the entire country.
 I hope to get some input from you by showing you this storyboard of my story.
 Things I hope to find out are:
 Is the diagram confusing for you?
 Is the diagram strong prove for my story statement?
 Is there anything you wish to see but not in the digram?

-d.
-Findings
+4. Findings
-e. changes for next week to address the issues identified:
+5. changes for next week to address the issues identified: